gatherspiel/backend/.github/.github/pull_request_template.md

 # Description

-Include a summary of the change and the relevant issue.
+Include a description of the change and the relevant issue.

 # Checklist